Schreiry/fluminum/README.md

-An efficient algorithm for matrix operations with Strassen algorithm (EAMO)
+An efficient algorithm for matrix operations with Strassen algorithm (Fluminum)
 ====================================

 Project Overview